-The new economic realities require the rapid prototyping of manufactured artifacts and rapid solutions to problems with numerous interrelated elements.
-Thus, computational modeling and simulation has already become the main tool of 'big' and 'small' science, and it is shifting from the single physical component design to the design of a whole physical system.
-Increasingly, such simulations are being dynamically composed by scientists working collaboratively on the grid, even though they are geographically distributed [6, 7, 9, 10, 11, 12].
+^{}Correspondence to: Department of Computer Sciences, Purdue University, West Lafayette, IN 47907, USA. $^{\dagger}\text{E-mail: enh@cs.purdue.edu}$ simulation has already become the main tool of 'big' and 'small' science, and it is shifting from the single physical component design to the design of a whole physical system.
+Increasingly, such simulations are being dynamically composed by scientists working collaboratively on the grid, even though they are geographically distributed [6, 7, 10, 11, 13, 14].

 The realization of this simulation scenario requires that grid users be able to identify relevant software and its parameters before implementation on a remote computing resource.
 However, the obstacles to selecting the best solution approach for a particular problem, and subsequently finding an appropriate software implementation, are often difficult, and sometimes even impossible, to surmount.
 What is required is a knowledge-based technology for the location and assembly of scientific software components.
-We refer to such services as 'recommendation services' and the facilities by which they are invoked as recommendation systems or 'recommender systems' [14, 27, 29, 38, 34, 36, 35, 37].
+We refer to such services as 'recommendation services' and the underlying software selection engines as recommendation systems or 'recommender systems' [16, 33, 35, 41, 42, 43, 44, 46].